This cranberry orange sauce is a combination of tangy, sweet, fresh, and delicious. Serve it warm or cold. Perfect for holiday gatherings!

 Whole Orange- For added freshness, you'll need an orange.
 This will give us some zest and some juice.

 Cranberries- Use fresh cranberries (frozen ones are okay too!)
+If you have more cranberries try making some Cranberry Pecan Shortbread Cookies and Cranberry White Chocolate Cheesecake!

 Brown Sugar- Sweeten up the cranberry sauce and give it a nice depth of flavor with some brown sugar.

-For the exact amounts needed, please see the recipe card below.
+For specific ingredients and measurements, please see the recipe card below.

-🔪 Instructions
+🔪 Instructions for Cranberry Orange Sauce

-Zest about 2 teaspoons of orange zest off of your fresh orange and then squeeze out ¼ cup of fresh orange juice.
+Step 1: Zest about 2 teaspoons of orange zest off of your fresh orange and then squeeze out ¼ cup of fresh orange juice.

-Over medium heat, combine your orange zest, juice, cinnamon, and brown sugar in a saucepan until dissolved.
+Step 2: Over medium heat, combine your orange zest, juice, cinnamon, and brown sugar in a saucepan until dissolved.

-Add in the fresh cranberries and bring to a boil.
+Step 3: Add in the fresh cranberries and bring to a boil.

-Reduce the heat and let them simmer for 15 minutes until thickened.
+Step 4: Reduce the heat and let them simmer for 15 minutes until thickened.

-Let cool completely and serve warm or chill for 3 hours before serving.
+Step 5: Let cool completely and serve warm or chill for 3 hours before serving.

 🍴 Recipe Tips

-💭 FAQs
+💭 Recipe FAQs

 Cranberry sauce is a sweetened and cooked mixture of cranberries served whole or smashed.
-Cranberry relish is a fresh (usually uncooked) mixture of cranberries and ingredients that have been pulverized in a blender or food processor and is more tart in flavor.
+Cranberry relish is a fresh (usually uncooked) mixture of cranberries and ingredients that have been pulverized in a blender or food processor and are more tart in flavor.

 Absolutely!
 I like the molasses in brown sugar and how it rounds out the tartness from the berries, but white sugar works great too!

 Homemade cranberry sauce can actually be held in the fridge for up to 2 weeks!
 Just keep stored in an airtight container in the fridge and use it whenever the mood strikes.
-This is also good news if you planned on making this cranberry orange sauce recipe in advance of a dinner party.

-More Delicious Side Dish Recipes to Try Soon
+❤️ More Delicious Side Dish Recipes

 📖 Recipe